| Friday 27 September

 all the parameters can be measured, and in which the interaction

+between different sensory modalities can be controlled.
 Therefore VR represents an interesting tool to study the integration

 of space-related multisensory information in human and its disorders.